Validating the calibrated creation of heralded single photons: Results and discussion

 \section{Results and discussion}

 We start by extracting the conventional characteristics of the photon-pair production.
 For this purpose, we determine the values of CAR in terms of the pump power as well as the Klyshko's efficiencies for signal and idler.
 We note that CAR works for us as a calibration parameter, in terms of which we in the following present the heralded state properties.
-Fortunately, if all modes suffer from the same losses, the CAR represents a loss-independent figure-of-merit.
-Therefore, it is more practical to use the CAR values for calibration than the pump power or the mean photon number of the PDC that both are highly dependent on the underlying photonic realisation.
+Fortunately, if all light impinging on one individual detector suffers from the same loss, the CAR represents a loss-independent figure-of-merit \cite{avenhaus2010accessing}.
+Therefore, it is more practical to use the CAR values for calibration than the pump power or the mean photon number of the PDC that both are highly dependent on the underlying photonic realization.

 The CAR, or equivalently the first-order cross-correlation between signal-idler beams \cite{christ2011probing,allevi2012measuring,laiho2022measuring}, can be obtained in the pulsed regime via